wp-plugins/soundcloud-is-gold/readme.txt

 * Plugin construct shortode for you, no need to remember any syntax.
 * Follow WP developpers guidelines (enqueue scripts and styles just for the plugin, clean code, commented, secure and leave no trace when uninstall )

+= Advantages against pasting embed code from soundcloud =

+* By changing the main settings in the options, all players on your site using the default settings will change.
+If green isn't trendy anymore and black is the new white, it won't be a problem and you keep your street credibility safe.
+* If Soundcloud update their player or release a even cooler new player that let you scratch your track while streaming to google+, I will most defenetly update the plugin to use those new features.

+That's just my opinion of course...

 = How to use the shortcode manually =